Peter Van Hulle

 In concert, he has sung with the BBC Scottish Symphony Orchestra, the City of Birmingham Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra, the Royal Philharmonic Orchestra and the Royal Scottish National Orchestra, his repertoire including J. S. Bach B Minor Mass, Christmas Oratorio and St John Passion, Britten St Nicolas, Handel Messiah and Samson, Elgar The Kingdom, Haydn The Creation, Mendelssohn Elijah, Mozart Requiem, Rossini Petite Messe Solennelle andStabat Mater and Verdi Requiem.
 He has also toured with the Rambert Dance Company singing Britten Serenade for Tenor, Horn and Strings and with Birmingham Royal Ballet singing Stravinsky Pulcinella.

-Recent and current engagements include The Schoolmaster The Cunning Little Vixen for Welsh National Opera, Time / Peter Doody The Arcadians for Opera della Luna, Torquemada L’heure espagnole for Mid Wales Opera, Von Eisenstein Die Fledermaus for West Green Opera, The Messenger Aïda for Cambridge Philharmonic and First Brother The Seven Deadly Sins at Wilton’s Music Hall.
+Recent engagements have included The Schoolmaster The Cunning Little Vixen for Welsh National Opera, Time / Peter Doody The Arcadians for Opera della Luna, Torquemada L’heure espagnole for Mid Wales Opera, Von Eisenstein Die Fledermaus for West Green Opera, The Messenger Aïda for Cambridge Philharmonic and First Brother The Seven Deadly Sins at Wilton’s Music Hall.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.